damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

     - Environmental management
        - Protection against the hot or cold weather conditions
        - Determining the acceptable temperature range
-2. Identify the defective components
+2. Identifying the defective components
     - The equipment performance monitoring
     - Outline the main troubleshooting of the system components
     - How to detect a defective component